totalnoMartina/moon-child-yoga/README.md

 # Testing

- 28.08.2021.
- Responsive Layout
- LinkedIn Course
+***Maybe lighthouse testing?

 Finally fixed width of webside and found a solution on https://stackoverflow.com/questions/36822955/how-to-get-rid-of-horizontal-scroll-of-a-page

 Playing with grid for the responsive-friendly gallery, arranged new border image for booking form image

 ## Browser Compatibility